TheresaLui/SelfHelpContent_v2/articles/problemscopingques.hdinsight/problemscopingques-crud-2019.md

             "watermarkText": "If the previous occurance was solved, please share how it was solved", "required": true
 		},
                 {
+			"id": "previous_solution",
+			"visibility": "is_new_problem == New_problem",
+			"order": 110,
+			"controlType": "multilinetextbox",
+            "displayLabel": "What changes have been made to network\configuration\etc", "watermarkText": "What changes have been made since last time it worked", "required": true
+		},
+        {
             "id": "is_vnet_peering",
             "order": 150,